Tanvirshahriargit/Software-Solution/README.md

 Here Is My Website Link [My Software-solution-react-app](https://software-solution.netlify.app/).

-## Descriptions
+## Descriptions About This Projects
-in This Websites we Build a Team How much cost of them
+In This Websites we Build a Team How much cost of them

 1. How Can Add chose a members
 2. How Much Cost